• Skip to primary navigation

 Instructions

-• In the mixing bowl, combine flour and yeast.
-In a small saucepan, add milk, butter, sugar, and salt.
-Warm up mixture on the stove to about 110°F (43°C).
+- Ina small saucepan, combine milk, butter, sugar, and salt.
+Warm up mixture on the stove to about 110°F(43°C).
 Butter should be almost melted.
 Remove.
 If mixture is too warm, allow to cool to about 110°F (43°C).

-• Add the 2 egg yolks and pour milk mixture over flour.
-Snap mixing bowl onto stand mixer and attach the dough hook.
-Beat on low speed for 1 minute.
+- Snap mixing bowl onto stand mixer and attach the dough hook.
+Beat on low speed for 1minute.
 Scrap down the sides of the bowl.
 Continue to beat for another 5 minutes.
 Dough should have pulled away from the sides and cleaned the bowl.

-• Remove dough and shape into a ball.
+- Remove dough and shape into a ball.
 Lightly oil mixing bowl.
-Return dough to bowl, cover with a dinner plate and allow to rise for about 1½ hours or until double in size.
+Return dough to bowl, cover with a dinner plate and allow to rise for about 1 to 1½ hours or until double in size.

-• While dough is rising, prepare the filling.
+- While dough is rising, prepare the filling.
 Process walnuts and raisins in food processor until fine.
 Transfer to a large bowl.
-Add honey, egg whites, milk, and melted butter.
+Add scalded cream and let it sit for 5 minutes.
+Add honey, softened butter, and ground cinnamon.
 Mix well.
+Gently fold in beaten egg whites.
+Cover with plastic wrap and set aside.

-• Turn dough onto a lightly floured surface.
-Roll dough into an 18x20 inch rectangle.
+- Turn dough onto a lightly floured surface.
+Roll dough into an 18x22 inch rectangle.

 Nutrition